florisla/docs/compose/03-drush.md

 Drush
 =================

-Ok, so you have mysql, php, apache but you'd like to use your favorite Drupal command-line tool - Drush?
+Ok, so you have mysql, php and apache but you'd like to use your favorite Drupal command-line tool - Drush?

 Just run your app: